Africa is divided over ivory trade ahead of wildlife meeting

-Several African countries with some of the largest elephant populations are calling for looser controls on legal ivory trade, while another group of countries on the continent say tighter controls are the best way to curb the illegal killing of elephants for their tusks.
+Several African countries with some of the world's largest elephant populations will push this year for looser controls on legal ivory trade, while another group of countries on the continent says more restrictions are the best way to curb the illegal killing of elephants for their tusks.

-The dueling proposals were released by the office of the Convention on International Trade in Endangered Species of Wild Fauna and Flora, or CITES.
-They will be discussed when member countries of CITES meet May 23-June 3 in Sri Lanka.
+The dueling proposals reflect divisions within Africa over how to safeguard a species that has been killed in massive numbers by poachers over the past decade and to what extent elephant parts, including ivory, skin and hair, can be sustainably traded as commodities.
+They pit southern African countries including Botswana and Zimbabwe that say commerce will help them pay to conserve elephants against Kenya, Gabon and others that believe even limited trade fuels demand and drives up illegal killing.

-Colman O'Criodain of the WWF conservation group says there "isn't really any appetite" in the international community for relaxing ivory trade restrictions.
+The proposals were released by the office of the Convention on International Trade in Endangered Species of Wild Fauna and Flora, or CITES.
+They will be discussed when member countries of CITES meet May 23-June 3 in Colombo, Sri Lanka.
+At the last meeting in Johannesburg in 2016, CITES rejected appeals to relax an international ban on the ivory trade that has been in place for decades.

-O'Criodain said Saturday that CITES members should focus on how to disrupt ivory traffickers and not engage in "sterile debates" at the Colombo meeting.
+"There isn't really any appetite in the international community to agree to this," said Colman O'Criodain, a wildlife trade expert with the WWF conservation group.
+He said in a telephone interview with The Associated Press on Saturday that the Sri Lanka meeting should focus on enforcing anti-trafficking measures instead of engaging in "sterile debates" about whether to trade legally.

 Digital Access for only $0.99